maartenwilloque/APFront/readme.md

 ## :warning: License

-Distributed under the no License.
-See LICENSE.txt for more information.
+Distributed under the MIT license, refer to LICENSE